srwiley/scanx/README.md

 BenchmarkFTScanner150-16          	       1	10811718931 ns/op	 2788336 B/op	     325 allocs/op
 BenchmarkGVScanner150-16          	       1	250690083743 ns/op	235934720 B/op	     327 allocs/op
 ```
-The results indicate the ImgScanner is consistently better than scanFT or scanGV.
+The results indicate the ImgScanner is consistently faster than scanFT or scanGV.
 Also LinkListSpanner usually does better with this data set as size of the graphic increases.
+Also note that some svg files can perform quite badly using the LinkListSpanner, such as rl.svg in the testdata/svg folder.
+This file consists of lots of random lines that slow the list generation.